Life Unflaked

 Okay, enough about the nasties on the used, dirty masks.
 Now for the clean face masks.

 We have four mask-hanging hooks, one for each person.
-I hang the clean ones there.
-I used Command hooks on our Ikea organizing Kallax.
+I hang the clean cloth face masks there.
+I used Command hooks for hanging face masks on our Ikea organizing Kallax.

-If you don’t have a cabinet or other place on which to directly add mask hooks, you can hang a repurposed key holder or set of coat hooks on a nearby wall.
+If you don’t have a cabinet or other place on which to directly add mask hooks, you can use a repurposed key holder or set of coat hooks for hanging face masks on a nearby wall.

 This one would work really well because it has a place for extra paper masks and hand sanitizer at the top.